TobiasNetzer/HomeSense/README.md

 This also applies while charging the battery.
 Currently the charge current is configured for 50mA, but this is still enough to increase the temperature readings by a small amount.

 The workaround for now is to wait around 10min after the webserver is shut off, before taking the first reading and also disable any readings while charging.
+This isn't a huge problem, since data is only transmitted every 15min.